 This being said, we need to say that “neutral” as a term does not refer to a standard of color to which all other colors relate to.

-Well, how to tell whether you have a warm or a cool skin tone?
-The most recommended trick is to put a golden jewel or fabric next to your skin and then a silver one and see which one looks best.
+But how to tell whether you have a warm or a cool skin tone?
+The most recommended trick is to put a golden jewel or apiece of fabric next to your skin and then a silver one and see which one looks best.
 If gold flattens your skin tone, then you probably are a warm type, and if silver flattens your skin tone, you probably have a cool skin tone.
 This however, can be a little hard to establish.

 Warm toned skin tends to have a golden or apricot undertone.
 People with this skin tone tend to have hair with hints of orange, yellow, red or gold.
 The eye color tends to be amber, dark brown, hazel, or green.

-There are several scales in the scientific world on which you can relate, such as the Fitzpatrick scale, which you can see in the picture.
+k scale, which you can see in the picture.
 This scale puts all skin tones into 6 large categories, ranging from pale to dark.
 Number one is very light, while number six is the darkest.

 Another classification, going deeper than just warm-cool is spring-summer-autumn-winter.
 The difference between the Fitzpatrick scale and the ‘season’ scale is that the ‘seasons’ scale does not measure how dark or pale you are, it is based on your undertones and establishes if you are a warm type or a cool type.